Transforming McCleary House

 Mission at the Eastward begins its newest outreach program to provide temporary transitional housing to families and individuals in need of a warm safe place to live.
 The struggle to find affordable housing in Farmington and Franklin County is dire.
 There is a critical shortage.
 To help address limited community housing options, extensive renovations and outfitting of the McCleary House located next to Fairbanks Union Church in Farmington are underway.

 The completed project will further MATE’s 60-year history of serving people and the community.
 McCleary will provide one family or individual at a time a place to live temporarily, especially during winter, while they are working towards a permanent housing solution.
-MATE hopes to host its first transitional housing guests at McCleary this coming winter, 2021-22.
+MATE hopes to host its first transitional housing guests at McCleary in the fall of 2022.

 In order for MATE to make this a reality, we need your help.
 Your support is critical to our mission.